NikolajChristianMoeller/labyrinth-generator/README.md

 # Labyrinth Generator

-Dette er en labyrinth generator som kan generere en labyrint.
-Den er ikke fuldstændig færdig.
+This is a labyrinth generator that can generate a labyrinth.
+It is not fully completed.

-Algoritmen benytter Kruskal's algoritme og Sidewinder til labyrintgenerering.
+The algorithm uses Kruskal's algorithm and the Sidewinder method for labyrinth generation.

-Kruskal's algoritme fjerner tilfældige vægge for at forbinde celler, mens Sidewinder-metoden skaber lodrette eller vandrette korridorer.
+Kruskal's algorithm removes random walls to connect cells, while the Sidewinder method creates vertical or horizontal corridors.

-Ressourcer: grundlæggende algoritmeteori, herunder Kruskal's MST og Sidewinder i labyrintgenerering.
+Resources: basic algorithm theory, including Kruskal's MST and Sidewinder in labyrinth generation.